Sign Up

 If you are having a problem with your registration or ownership transfer, or if you would like verification of warranty coverage, please contact the Yamaha Outboard Customer Support line at (866) 894-1626.

 To verify warranty coverage, including the expiration date, you need your outboard’s Primary Identification number (PID #).
 Click here for information on how to find your PID #.
-By providing this number, you can ask any Yamaha outboard dealer to verify your warranty through their online dealer systems.
+Your PID can be input into the Siren Connected Boat app, downloadable on all major platforms, where you can check your warranty.
+Learn more at www.sirenmarine.com about the app and where to download.
+Also providing this number to any Yamaha outboard dealer, they can verify your warranty through their online dealer systems.
 You can also contact Marine Customer Support at (866) 894-1626 for verbal confirmation.

 If you want to know if a particular problem is covered by the limited warranty, an authorized Yamaha dealer will need to diagnose the cause of the problem.
 If your dealer determines that the problem is due to a covered defect in materials, parts, or workmanship from the factory as spelled out in your outboard’s limited warranty statement, then warranty coverage can be provided.